dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 **Framework targets**: May want to mention if we have framework requirements for the generators, e.g. they must target netstandard2.0 or similar.

 **Conventions**: (See TODO in [conventions](#conventions) section above).
 What standard conventions are we suggesting to users?

-**Partial methods**: Should we provide a scenario that includes partial methods?
-Reasons:

-- Control of name.
-The developer can control the name of the member
-- Generation is optional/depending on other state.
-Based on other information, generator might decide that the method isn't needed.

 **Feature detection**: Show how to create a generator that relies on specific target framework features, without depending on the TargetFramework property.